rust-lang/rfcs/text/0000-from-lossy.md

 > also like a clippy lint suggesting `from` instead where possible.)
 And I think
 > it could be useful for machine-generated code as mentioned in
 > [#2438 (comment)](https://github.com/rust-lang/rfcs/pull/2438#issuecomment-403255258).

+## Core lib

+`core` is the subset of `std` which is applicable to all supported platforms.
+Since it already includes all types mentioned here as well as `From` and `TryFrom`, the traits and implementations proposed by this RFC should in fact be placed in the `core` lib with aliases in `std`.

 # Related problems